AnandChembarpu/JavaScript-30/README.md

 Practicing JavaScript by referring to Wes Bos' JS30 Course

 ## Day 1
-Created a wedpage that takes keyboard input and produces a specific sound for different keystrokes(a,s,d,f,g,h,j,k,l) like a drumkit.
+Created a webpage that takes keyboard input and produces a specific sound for different keystrokes(a,s,d,f,g,h,j,k,l) like a drumkit.

 ## Day 2
 Created a webpage that displays the system time with a clock with seconds, minutes and hours hands.